IndieMasco/TechEdWeek4Assignment/READme.md

 # Stretch Requirements

 - ✅ 🏹 Style the page excellently, for example, by adding extra UX considerations or animations.

-  - I feel like I have achieved this as I've gone for a simple and clean design, made everything flow nicely together, I've kept my colour palette to just 3 throughout my site, I've added white borders to help break certain elements up
+  - I feel like I have achieved this as

+  - I've gone for a simple and clean design Making everything flow nicely together
+  - I've kept my colour palette to just 3 throughout my site
+  - I've added white borders to help break certain elements up
+  - I've kept the buttons and hover effects the same throughout the site
+  - I feel like the text style I've gone for is easy to read

 - ✅ 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.
   - I have added placeholder text in each box to help users know what to put in the boxes and I've made the review box have a maximum characters of 300